-2 semesters .50 credit each semester Prerequisites: A "C" or better average in Algebra and Geometry is recommended for students enrolling in this course.
+Prerequisites: A "C" or better average in Algebra and Geometry is recommended for students enrolling in this course.

 Physics is the fundamental science of the natural world.
-This course involves study, extensive laboratory work, problem solving, and demonstrations in the areas of measurements, kinematics, dynamics, vectors, work and energy, waves and electricity.
+This course involved study, extensive laboratory work, problem solving, and demonstrations in the areas of measurements, kinematics, dynamics, vectors, work and energy, waves and electricity.
 Less emphasis is placed on mathematics in this course than in more traditional physics courses.
 Instead more emphasis is placed on developing a deep understanding of the concepts and principles of physics.
 The student is responsible for having a class notebook and a calculator.
-This class meets one period daily.
+This class meets 1 period daily.

-Environmental Studies (11, 12)
+Environment Studies (11, 12)